CAHLR/pyBKT-examples/README.md

 Converts data in the format of that provided by Pardos' "Modeling individualization in a bayesian networks implementation of knowledge tracing" into a data structure that can be passed into pyBKT's functions.

 **Parameters:**
-* URL: a local filepath to read data from in csv format (specific data located in data/builder_train.csv and data/builder_test.csv)
+* URL: a local filepath to read data from in csv format (specific data located in data/glops-exact)

 ### crossvalidate.crossvalidate(data, folds=5, verbose=False, seed=0, return_arrays=False)
 Performs crossvalidation on data, returning a tuple containing accuracy, RMSE, and AUC.
 Also returns the predicted responses as an array if return_arrays is true.